nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Punishment: Incarceration time of up to 20 years

-Sex offender Levels of Classification in Nevada
+Sex Offender Levels of Classification in Nevada

 Nevada sex offenders are categorized into three tiers depending on the severity of the offense and potential risk of re-offense.